bsapozhnikov/TripLemur/README.md

 + login mechanism
 + trips page to show user's trips, and input field to add new trips
-+ Currently Working On: Individual trip page
-   + input to make new nodes (unordered)
-   + nodes are sortable (but not on the back end yet)
++ trip page to show trip's places, and input fields to add and edit places
++ The project